 - If you’re disabled at age 24 or younger — You need six credits earned during the three-year period ending when your disability began to qualify for SSD benefits.

 - For SSD applicants aged 24-31 — You can qualify for SSD benefits working half the years between your 21st birthday and the year you became disabled.
-If you develop cancer at 29, for example, four years of full-time work gives you enough credits to qualify for SSD benefits.
+If you develop thyroid cancer at 29, for example, four years of full-time work gives you enough credits to qualify.

 - For SSD applicants aged 31 and older — Unless you’re blind, the SSA uses a specific formula to determine your work credit requirements.
 This involves using your birth date and age when your disabling condition began.
 Check out this handy SSA chart for more details.

 Having a lawyer file your SSD claim makes you 3x more likely to get benefits approved right away.
 Most people who apply with legal assistance through our website get $12,000+ in lump-sum backpay as well as monthly SSD benefits.
 Every Social Security attorney works on contingency, so you pay $0 for legal assistance if your claim’s not approved.
 And if you do win benefits, you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.